shivanshdave/2020-432/projects/project2/README.md

 - includes a meaningful title (of 100 characters or less) that describes your research question,
 - uses attractive HTML formatting (the approaches used in any of the [Project 1 templates](https://github.com/THOMASELOVE/2020-432/tree/master/projects/project1/templates) would be good choices in terms of formatting)
 - incorporates an automated table of contents (so that `toc: TRUE` should be in your YAML materials)
-- uses automatically numbered headings for sections and subsections (so that `number_sections: true` should be in your YAML, too) Markdown file.
-Note that the eight required section headings and all of your subsection headings should be identified with hashtage on new lines in your R Markdown file, preceded and followed by blank lines.
+- uses automatically numbered headings for sections and subsections (so that `number_sections: true` should be in your YAML, too.)
-- uses **code-folding** in the HTML result (so that `code_folding: show` should be in your YAML, as well)
+- uses code-folding (so that `code_folding: show` should be in your YAML, as well)
 - displays the use of the **tidyverse** for data management, almost without exception
 - uses `comment = NA` in the setup chunk to avoid R output being preceded by hashtags `##`
 - is developed using **R version 3.6.2** or later, please.